wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 app.addEventListener("mouseenter", init, { once: true });
 ```

-Now when the page loads, it just says "Select a Currency" until you hover over the form, and then the code initializes and the base currency is switched out to USD.
+When the page loads, it should just say "Select a Currency" until you hover over the form, and then the code initializes and the base currency is switched out to USD.

 ![](@attachment/Clipboard_2020-05-28-17-35-43.png) 14:26

 Now our entry point has almost nothing in it because it is in a separate file.

 Is that okay?

 Yes, some people like their entry point to have a little code but you could have also left all the code in `money.js` as well and it still would have worked!

 ---